-May 25, 1983: The day Graf became the youngest player to become a Grand Slam match
+May 25, 1983: The day Graf became the youngest player to win a Grand Slam match

 On May 25, 1983, 13-year-old Steffi Graf became the youngest player in tennis history to win a match in a Grand Slam tournament.
-The young German, aged exactly 13 years, 11 months and 10 days, defeated Carina Karlsson (6-4, 6-1) in the Roland-Garros first round, a tournament which she would win six times throughout her great career.
+The young German, aged 13 years, 11 months and 10 days, defeated Carina Karlsson (6-4, 6-1) in the first round of Roland-Garros, a tournament which she would win six times during her Hall-of-Fame career.

 - Steffi Graf, the German prodigy